Gandriuss/Financial_portfolio_tracking/readme.txt

 main.py:

 	* process uploads stock information into a local Postgress database within interval [last_run_time;today-1day], looking for currently owned instrument 'End price'.
 	* to run the script - changes_in_portfolio.xlsx and changes_in_portfolio_blank.xlsx need to be present in parent directory.
 	* information is stored in these main tables: stocks - 'Active'/'Disabled' stock information, identifying each processed unique instrument. active_stocks_info - currently owned ('Active') instrument details, displaying all purchased share amounts and their corresponding prices. porftolio_history - historacl track_record containing portfolios' price, value and net_profit fluctuations.
 	* main.py retrieves queries and functions from functions.py & Postgress database connection credentials from config.py.
 	* updates are sent to a private Telegram channel via Telegram Bot

 functions.py
 	* set event triggers at a point of interest by adding code blocks to 'important_triggers' function:
 	 	Query database for relevant information & add notification messages to 'message_list' that will be sent to telegram after the process completes.

+config.py
+	* stores database credentials, project root (base) directory & Telegrams API connections

 processes_portfolio_changes: